-Curd muffins are such a fun brunch pastry!
-Who wouldn't love finding a surprise in the middle of their muffin??
-The muffin is packed with lemon zest, the middle is lemon curd, and the top is a layer of lemon icing.
-Lemon muffins with lemon curd HEAVEN!
+These muffins are bursting with fresh lemon zest, filled with silky lemon curd, and topped with a sweet drizzle of lemon icing.
+It’s basically triple lemon bliss in every single bite.
 Check out my white chocolate and blueberry muffins, berry muffins, and orange chocolate chip muffins too!

 Jump to:

-- This lemon muffin recipe makes 8 large muffins, they're the perfect size to eat as breakfast or brunch and have enough space inside for lemon curd.
+- This lemon muffin recipe makes 8 large muffins, they're the perfect size to eat as breakfast or brunch and have enough space inside for the amazing lemon curd recipe.
 My white chocolate and cranberry muffins recipe makes 8 too.

 - The 2 temperature recipe produces a perfectly domed top every time!
 Starting at a high oven temperature creates a fast rise and then lowering the temperature insures the muffins will not burn before baking all the way through.
 Banana chocolate chunk muffins have amazing tops as well!